dendronhq/dendron-docs/vault/pkg.plugin-core.t.lookup.md

 ### Lookup Modifiers

 A lookup modifier modifiers how lookup behaves.
 More details on that [[here|dendron://dendron.dendron-site/dendron.topic.lookup.modifiers]].
-Modifiers are passed into lookup using the `buttons` property in the constructore
+Modifiers are passed into lookup using the `buttons` property in the constructor.
+Buttons can be toggled in the UI and when enabled, can affect lookup.

+Button come in the following types
+* LookupEffectType
+    - performs some effect (eg. copy note)
+* LookupNoteType
+    - change the default hiearchy name
+* LookupSelectionType
+    - performs an action on current selection
+* LookupSplitType
+    - changes how a note is opened
+* LookupFilterType
+    - changes `onUpdateItems` behavior in the [[provider|#lookup-provider]]

 ### Lookup Provider